 From late 13c. as "to object to, take exception to;" c.
 1300 as "to accuse," especially "to accuse falsely," also "to call to account;" late 14c. as "to call to fight."
 Also used in Middle English with a sense of "claim, take to oneself."
 Related: Challenged; challenging.

 The older meanings related to the word 'calumny' (lie/falsehood) are clearly inappropriate, as is the traditional usage of being called to a 'fight' or 'contest'.
 The broader modern sense of a difficult task or test, typically imposed by someone else, is also problematic.
-Indeed, to say someone is 'challenged' is to say that they have not managed to meet the challenge, and is thus derogatory.
+Indeed, to say someone is 'challenged' is to suggest that they have not managed to meet the challenge, and is thus derogatory.

 As for the term 'politically correct' itself, the Wikipedia article on this oxymoron [viewed 9 Dec 2023] notes that it was first used to describe dogmatic adherence to and policing of ideology in relation to Nazi Germany and Soviet Russia.
 As leftwing gender ideology started to rise in the 1970s it was used as a deliberately facetious irony, both by those traditionalists who objected to the pressure to change their language/grammar as well as as a self-deprecatory "in-joke among leftists used to satirise those who were too rigid in their adherence to political orthodoxy" (Wikipedia citing Hall, Stuart (1994): "Some 'Politically Incorrect' Pathways Through PC".
 S. Dunant (ed.)
 The War of the Words: The Political Correctness Debate. pp. 164–84.)